DataONEorg/dataone-web/content/network/joinus.md

     the open data movement.
 In addition, your data is more discoverable, your infrastructure is more reliable, and your citation and collaboration opportunities are bolstered.
   blocks:
+  - template: markdown
+    style: info
+    content: " :bulb: **Joining our network as a member repository is free** :bulb: <br>
+      If you'd like us to host your data for you, you might be more interested in a [DataONE hosted repository](/hosted-repo). <br>
+      If you want to summarize the data you already have across the DataONE network, check out [DataONE Plus](/plus)."
   - template: feature-detailed
     headline: Reach a wider audience
     text: Data collections exposed through the DataONE API are discoverable by a wider